lambdamikel/OntoLisp/README.md

+# OntoLisp
+A Common Lisp Framework for the Semantic Web

+## Contributors

+[Tom Gillespi](https://github.com/tgbugs) - thanks for the QuickLisp and ASDF changes!

-# Loading OntoLisp using ql:quickload
+## Loading OntoLisp using ql:quickload
 OntoLisp uses [Quicklisp](https://www.quicklisp.org/) to load dependencies.

 Add the following block to your `~/.sbclrc` file or equivalent